Eduardo Acosta

 The HOPE Team also conducts outreach services for individuals dealing with homelessness.
 Eduardo enjoys working out, running, and mountain bike riding in the San Gabriel Valley Foothills.

-Eduardo Acosta Quotes
+Eduardo Acosta Takeaways

 • “You definitely have to want to learn to have tough skin [in law enforcement] just to talk to people.”